 What makes this brand quite attractive to photographers is its bundle option.
 It lets you choose up to 6 panels of your liking, with significant discounts the more you buy.

 Their website includes photography tips as well.
-They offer free how-tos for those still learning the craft.
-But you can also avail their paid courses if you’re a professional who wants to learn advanced skills.
+They offer free tutorials for those still learning the craft.
+But you can also take their paid courses if you’re a professional who wants to learn advanced skills.

 - 2 boards with 4 designs per kit